MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

    If a **Permissions requested** dialog opens, select **Consent on behalf of your organization**, and then click **Accept**.

-2. Run the following command to verify that the Office 365 Exchange Online resource in Azure AD is available:
+2. Run the following command to verify that the Office 365 Exchange Online resource is available in Azure AD:

    ```powershell
    Get-MgServicePrincipal -Filter "AppId eq '00000002-0000-0ff1-ce00-000000000000'"